 - An improperly installed, damaged, or clogged gutter.

 - Water being forced inward due to an ice dam.

 - Animals, such as squirrels or birds, forcing their way into the eave space and nesting.

 Once the soffit shows signs of damage, such as separation from the eave, rot or structure failure, the space beneath them is in worse shape.
 If you need to repair or replace the soffit, remember that there easily can be damage to the underlying structure.

 Who Does Soffit Repair and Replacement?

 Repairs to the soffit and underlying materials is a tricking proposition because they sit between the roofing and the siding.
 Companies that solely perform roofing won’t have the materials needed for soffit replacement, while siding companies may not have the tools for replacing rotting material.
 Handyman services are a good compromise as long as you can find a supplier for the replacement materials in order to keep a consistent look on your home’s exterior and maximize your curb appeal.
 Remember, the way your fascia and soffit are installed is of importance because poor installation work can lead to very costly problems down the road.

 Looking for a company that does it all in one job?
-Located in Marlborough, Massachusetts, and in Naples, Florida, All Weather Tite are expert roofers and siding contractors who provide handyman services as well as window installation.
-Contact All Weather Tite for a free roof inspection and estimate.
+Located in Port Charlotte, Florida, All Weather Tite are expert roofers and siding contractors who provide handyman services as well as window installation.
+Contact All Weather Tite Roofing for a free roof inspection and estimate.